 Figure 5.9.2.3.2-1: Service Specific Authorization Data Removal

 1. The NF service consumer (e.g. NEF) sends a POST request to invoke "remove" custom method on the resource representing the UE's subscribed information for service identified by the service type.
-The payload of the request shall be an object of "ServiceSpecificAuthorizationRemoveData" which contains the Service Specific Authorization Id previously received from UDM via Create Operation (see clause 5.9.2.2.2).
+The content of the request shall be an object of "ServiceSpecificAuthorizationRemoveData" which contains the Service Specific Authorization Id previously received from UDM via Create Operation (see clause 5.9.2.2.2).

 2a.
 On success, the UDM shall respond with "204 No Content".